NFT Art has enabled online communities to grow and the creator economy to generate billions of dollars a month in revenue.

 It’s the same drawing just re colored and with elements added onto it.
 This is important to note and understand when learning how to make NFT art.

 Now that we understand that, let’s go over the basic idea of creating NFT art.
 It’s good to know what you need to keep in mind in order to start planning and creating your NFT collection correctly.
+From there, you can generate your NFT collection via a python script or upload each trait layer to a no code nft software.
+But we’re getting ahead of ourselves… back tot he basic concepts.

 As we noted all NFT outlines and “basic shape concepts” are the same.
-I consider the basic top level properties – categories.
+I consider the top level properties – categories.

 When making NFT art you create various traits inside of the categories.